Fast site map

 After the Storm

-- Check gutters, siding, and roof valleys for chipped paint or granule loss.
+- Check gutters, siding, and roof edges for chipped paint, dents, or loose granules that can be seen from the ground.

 - Document hail size, photos of visible damage, and the date of the storm.